ahansb/Template-Web-Api/README.md

 # Template-Web-Api
-Template Web API with individual user accounts, ninject, automapper set up.
+Template Web API with individual user accounts(Source) and without(Source2), ninject, automapper set up.

 ### Step-By-Step
 1. Blank Solution - the name of the app